There’s nothing I love more during the holiday season than family and boozy drinks. Just kidding, I love the food too! 😜

-But I gotta say… the first time I tried this boozy Puerto Rican coconut drink, I nearly cried tears of happiness at how delicious it tasted.
-It’s rich and creamy and, I prefer it over Cuban crema de vie eggnog (sorry Mami!).
+But I gotta say… the first time I tried this creamy Puerto Rican coconut rum cocktail, I nearly cried tears of happiness.

 glasses with creamy coquito with cinnamon on a wood board on a white surface